-It says, “I am setting before you today a blessing AND a curse”!
+It says, “I am setting before you (a choice) today a blessing AND a curse”!
 A blessing IF you obey and a curse IF you disobey; the Law is not “the blessing” and it is not “the curse”.

 The disconnect is this: because the apostle Paul chastised those believers that “tried to be justified” by keeping the Law, we have assumed that he’s telling “everyone, everywhere” that keeping the Law is by default “trying to be justified”; this is a ‘Straw-man argument’, and an utterly false assumption!
-Please read ‘Galatians Part 1: Freedom or Bondage‘.
+Please click this link and read ‘Galatians Part 1: Freedom or Bondage‘.